Patryk27/lxd-snapper/README.md

 keep-monthly: 1 # taken from `unimportant-clients`
 ```

-Policies are always evaluated top-bottom, so that the policy that's "below" will overwrite properties of policy "above"
+Policies are always evaluated top-bottom, so that the policy that's "below" will
-it, in case when a instance matches many of them.
+overwrite properties of policy "above" it, in case an instance matches many of
+them.

-This is quite a useful feature, because it allows you to extract common rules to the top of the configuration file; for
+This is quite a useful feature, because it allows you to extract common rules to
-instance, on my server I'm running a configuration similar to:
+the top of the configuration file; for instance, on my server I'm running a
+configuration similar to:

 ```yaml
 config: